 Use the command below to install the latest version of Docker.

 sudo apt-get install docker-ce

 The command installs the latest Docker, after which it starts the daemon and configures it to load automatically when the machine boots.
 Type Y and press Enter when prompted.

-After it completes the process, use the command below to verify that the Docker installation is successful, active and running.
+After it completes the process, use the command below to verify that the Docker installation is successful,

 sudo systemctl status docker